 Most people are sensitive, intolerant or even allergic to processed foods ie carbs full of sugar, dairy, potatoes, bread, grains and nuts without realising it.

-You only realise how threatening they are to your body when you cut them out of your diet.
+You only realise how threatening some foods are to your body when you cut them out of your diet.
 This was the case for myself!

 Chef's Notes & Tips

-These brownies freeze well, so feel free to make a double batch and pop them in the freezer.
+These Chocolate Fudge Brownies freeze well, so feel free to make a double batch and pop them in the freezer.
 They're particularly great for picnics and for any big kid on dark miserable rainy days.

 I think these are best made with regular butter, but don't let me stop you using dairy-free butter.
 The texture is the same but the taste is slightly different.